Back to practical guides

 2. Focus on Strengths

-- Start by highlighting specific strengths before addressing areas for improvement.
-This builds confidence and sets a positive tone for the conversation.
+Start by highlighting specific strengths before addressing areas for improvement.
+This builds confidence and keeps the conversation grounded in growth rather than criticism.

 “You did an excellent job managing the client’s expectations during our last meeting.
 Let’s talk about how we can build on that success in future interactions.”